MarieBerezhna/express-template/README.md

 mail server;

-1.setup:
+# 1.setup:
-ssh to your server and clone the project, or pull it like that: and create docker container
+ssh to your server and clone or pull the project and create docker container (replace {values} with your prefferable names): cd {path-to-your-app}
-# build docker image  and start container fisrt time:
-cd {path-to-your-app}

 git pull https://github.com/MarieBerezhna/express-template.git

 docker build -t {docker-image-name} .